simon-v/bean-add/README.md

 This program is free software, released under the Apache License, Version 2.0.
 See the LICENSE file for more information.

 The program's canonical project page resides at http://github.com/simon-v/bean-add/

+I gratefully accept appreciation for my work in material form at __13JSnRst7PJiMUr6fyVAkFWTwf9XKivWLh__.